Down Syndrome Programs

 • Kickball

-Parents are part of the equation, too, and we want to carve out time for parents to connect with each other.
-A relaxed and regulated parent is a parent who is able to face their child’s needs without fear or judgment.
-In turn, this means that the child does not worry about being “different” and is able to be centered and fully present.
-This allows them to learn and grow, because they feel safe and “ok.”
+Parents are an important part of the equation, too, and we want to create meaningful opportunities for them to connect with one another.
+When parents feel relaxed and supported, they’re better able to meet their child’s needs without fear or judgment.
+As this happens, children feel less worried about being “different” and more able to stay centered and fully present.
+Ultimately, this sense of safety and acceptance helps them learn, grow, and feel truly “ok.”

 “What others would consider ’fun’ weekends are so hard for my kids.
 They can’t participate with their typical peers…this weekend gave us amazing activities with an instant, supportive community that really gets it.
 I’m a single mom so traveling alone is not feasible.
 But this weekend I felt like I was with family.” ~Camp Blue Sky Parent